Tags

 # Raw

-Raw is used to temporarily disable the tag process.
-This is useful for generating content (eg, Mustache, Handlebars) that can use conflicting syntax with other elements.
+Raw is used to temporarily disable tag processing.
+This is useful for generating content (e.g. Mustache, Handlebars) that may use conflicting syntax with other elements.

 {% raw %}